mysqlperformance/pt_perf/README.md

 sudo ./func_latency -b bin/mysqld -f "do_command" -d 1 -p 60416 -s -i -t -o
 ```

 - Show the function address, source file and line number with '--srcline'.
+We can also show the called location of child function by '--call_line'.

 ```shell
 sudo ./func_latency -b bin/mysqld -f "do_command" -d 1 -p 60416 -s -i -t --srcline